Physical properties of a fan-shaped jet backlit by an X9.3 flare: Data Inversions

 This high $\sigma$ value for \halpha~ remains unexplained and may imply high turbulent broadening or temperatures.
 This is certainly worthy of detailed investigation that is not within the remit of this paper.
-We infer temperature by other, more reliable methods using a different spectral line (see Sec.\ref{sec:temp}) and use this cloud model to focus only on the $\tau_0$ and Doppler shift.
+We infer temperature by other, more reliable methods using a different spectral line (see sect.\ref{sec:temp}) and use this cloud model to focus only on the $\tau_0$ and Doppler shift.
 We conjecture that due to expected temperature estimates obtained via other spectral lines, that if $\sigma$ is indeed large, there must be significant microturbulent broadening in \halpha.
 However, due to the non-degenerate $\chi^2$ values for our fits of the \halpha~ line, we remain reasonably confident of the estimates of $\tau_0$ inferred.
-This kind of large scale \halpha~ broadening is also present in flares, a still unexplained fact that we took advantage from in order to assume continuum back-lighting
+This kind of large scale \halpha~ broadening is also present in flares, and is a still unexplained phenomena that we took advantage of by assuming a flat profile of continuum-like back-lighting.

 Once we had an estimate of $\tau_0$ for each pixel in our fan, we converted this optical depth into a column mass using the relation found in \citet{jorrit2012}, in which the authors showed that the \halpha \: line optical depth loses sensitivity to variations of temperature under chromospheric conditions (i.e. variations within typical chromospheric temperatures, that are sufficiently above that of the temperature minimum region, but below the ionisation temperature of hydrogen).
 The opacity becomes mainly determined by the mass density, which in turn implies that the optical depth is proportional to the column mass.
 We use this proportionality in our work to convert the optical depth directly into a column mass ($m \: \mathrm{[g\ cm^{-3}]} = 3\times 10^{-5} \times \tau_0 $).
 The column mass per pixel is equal to the total observed mass in the fan jet per pixel in our case, as the absorption is caused by the cloud only.